 Procedures and Responsibilities

-The Export Control Officer, in addition to other designees who may be appointed by the CEO, is the Empowered Official for all purposes relating to applicable federal export control laws and regulations at TTI.
+The Assistant Agency Director and CFO, in addition to other designees who may be appointed by the CEO, is the Empowered Official for all purposes relating to applicable federal export control laws and regulations at TTI.
 The Export Control Officer is responsible for license applications and other approvals required for compliance with export control laws and regulations, and serves as the representative and point of contact for export control matters involving TTI.
 The Export Control Officer is authorized to sign license applications and other authorizations binding TTI in any proceedings before government agencies with export control responsibilities.

 1.1 The Empowered Official is TTI’s official with final responsibility for compliance with export control laws and regulations.

 2.1 The Principal Investigator (PI) for a research project has the best understanding of the research and should know whether particular technology, data or information involved is subject to export control laws or regulations.

 All TTI employees must act in accordance with all applicable U.S. export control laws, regulations and rules, and report any suspected violation to the Export Control Officer.
 Violations can be reported directly to the Export Control Officer or anonymously via the TAMUS Ethics Point portal.
 Employees should be aware of the export control restrictions to OFAC embargoed countries (http://www.treasury.gov/resource-center/sanctions/Pages/default.aspx).